-The life of a college student is busy and stressful, and that means your diet and exercise schedule often get left out in the cold.
+The life of a college student is busy and stressful, and that means your diet and exercise schedule are often left out in the cold.
 Whether you are just starting out as an undergrad or are already a graduate or professional student, knowing how to stay healthy on WSU campus is no small feat.
-Luckily, you have a number of good resources right here on campus to help prepare you for the year ahead.
+Luckily, you have a number of resources right here on campus to help prepare you for the year ahead.

-- Get your shut-eye
+1. Get your shut-eye

 Over half of college students report that sleep difficulties affect their school performance.
 Half of the people reading this may not be getting enough sleep to function properly and excel in their classes.
 Half!

-To help with this, set a regular sleep schedule: go bed and wake up at around the same time every day.
-And, avoid using caffeine to make up for inadequate sleep; instead, drink more water, eat healthy foods, and take short naps.
+To help with this, set a regular sleep schedule: Go bed and wake up at around the same time every day.
+And avoid using caffeine to make up for inadequate sleep; instead, drink more water, eat healthy foods, and take short naps.

 Take advantage of the Mort Harris Recreation and Fitness Center that you pay for in your registration fees—they have excellent gym equipment and a variety of free fitness classes.
 This resource is completely free to you!
 And the Campus Health Center has a registered dietician to help with proper nutrition and weight management.

 A staggering 75% of college students report high levels of stress; 43% of these students report that stress negatively affects their performance in school.
-It is easy to be overwhelmed and stressed out when you are juggling school, living on your own, and often part-time jobs and internships.
+It is easy to be overwhelmed and stressed out when you are juggling school, living on your own, and, often, part-time jobs and internships.

 If you are sexually active, please remember to:

 - Limit the number of sexual partners you have.

 - Join the Campus Health Center’s Condom Club ($5 for 50 condoms!).